Tolegen95/cryptographic-blockchain-evoting-prototype/README.md

 ## Security Scope

 This repository is a research prototype.
-The security claims are limited to the implemented experimental model and should be read together with:
+The security claims are limited to the implemented experimental model.

-- `docs/threat_model.md`
-- `docs/security_properties.md`
-- `docs/defense_claims.md`
-- `docs/defense_readiness.md`

 Known scope limitations include: